red/web-red/content/en/download/_index.md

     </ul>
 <br>

-<h2>Compiling</h2>
+<h2>Start Reducing</h2>
     <ul>
         <li>
-            Step by step instructions for compiling your first script can be found <a href="https://github.com/dockimbel/Red/blob/master/README.md">here</a>.
+            Step by step instructions for begining your first project, and compiling your first script can be found <a href="/getting-started/">here</a>.
         </li>
     </ul>